-Each industries have specific social media, and creative social Marketing can make the difference with less cost.
-Ask professional agencies like us to Guide you on the Right
+Each industry has specific social media, and creative social Marketing can make a difference at less cost.
+Ask professional agencies like us to guide you on the Right

-Your Chinese Team usually do not have enough insight and experience to advise you on the right Social strategy.
+Your Chinese Team usually does not have enough insight and experience to advise you on the right Social strategy.

-It is still necessayr for any brands to have a Website, and get traffic to sensitive target.
-Specially if you have a new Brand, Chinese consumers would like to read and understand who you are.
-Have a Website in Mandarin is the base of every strategy.
+It is still necessary for any brand to have a Website, and get traffic to sensitive targets.
+Especially if you have a new Brand, Chinese consumers would like to read and understand who you are.
+Having a Website in Mandarin is the base of every strategy.

-And you can not just have WeChat… sound weird for most consumers.
+And you can not just have WeChat… sound weird to most consumers.

-To get Traffic, Baidu is still the number one search Engine and the reflex for every consumers.
-We do not not advise to invest a lot , but have a presence on Baidu is necassary.
+To get Traffic, Baidu is still the number one search Engine and the reflex for every consumer.
+We do not advise investing a lot, but having a presence on Baidu is necessary.

 Mobile Friendly Website… of Course.